May 25, 2018

 • Demonstrate that processing is being performed in accordance to GDPR

 Your technology vendor is also part of this equation.
-As Data Processors under GDPR, they are obligated to:
+As Data Processors under GDPR, they are obliged to:

 • Follow the instructions of the Data Controller (you)